Understanding the Need to Rehome Your Dog

 - Relocation or moving to a place that doesn’t allow pets.

-- Changes in family dynamics, such as divorce or the arrival of a new baby.
+- Changes in family dynamics, such as divorce or the arrival of a new baby (for support, see Helping Kids Cope with Pet Rehoming in New Zealand).

 - Health issues that may prevent proper care.